-- Sooting, especially on appliances and vents.
+- Sooting, especially on appliance and vents

-- Unfamiliar or burning odor.
+- Unfamiliar burning odor

-- Increased moisture inside of windows.
+- Increased moisture inside of windows

-- Yellow flames.
+- Yellow flames

 LIGHTING PILOT LIGHTS

 IF A PILOT LIGHT REPEATEDLY GOES OUT or is very difficult to light, there may be a safety problem.
 DO NOT try to fix the problem yourself.
 IT IS STRONGLY RECOMMENDED that only a QUALIFIED PROFESSIONAL light any pilot light that has gone out.